• Art magazine

 Shepard Fairey's long and glamorous career built up on his famous Obey campaign designing Barack Obama's famous "Hope" posters In 2014 he created this incredible murals in the largest city in South Africa as a homage to her most famous leader.

-It may not have the subversive attitude of its Obey works, but there is no doubt that it is as inspiring as everything else on this list.
+It may not have the subversive attitude of his Obey works, but there is no doubt that it is just as inspiring as anything else on this list.

 Nelson Mandela Mural - Shepard Fairey (Johannesburg, South Africa)